mark-watson/haskell_book/manuscript/tutorial-pure.md

 ## Lazy Evaluation

-Haskell is refered to as a *lazy* *language* because expressions are not evaluated until they are used.
+Haskell is referred to as a *lazy* *language*.

+In lazy evaluation, expressions are not evaluated until their results are absolutely necessary for the program's execution.
+This contrasts with eager evaluation, where expressions are evaluated as soon as they are encountered, regardless of whether their values are immediately needed.

+Benefits of Lazy Evaluation

+- Efficiency: By delaying computations until necessary, lazy evaluation can avoid performing unnecessary work, potentially leading to more efficient programs.
+- Flexibility: Lazy evaluation allows you to work with infinite data structures and perform operations on them without worrying about the entire structure being computed at once.
+Only the parts that are actually accessed will be evaluated.

 Consider the following example:

 {lang="haskell",linenos=on}
 ~~~~~~~~